Course Title: Integrated Optics

 The course will provide an interactive and hands-on learning experience:

-- Lectures (with interactive tutorial components and online quizzes based on relevant topics covered in the lectures)
+- Pre-recorded lectures (with interactive tutorial components based on relevant topics covered in the lectures)

 - Computer-based laboratory exercises